Allenyou1126/Allenyou1126/README.md

 Hi, this is Allen You a.k.a. 秋实-Allenyou, a college student, amateur bug producer, Furry, ex-OIer, ACMer, ENTJ-A.

+Currently working on maintaining my project [Aki-SSG](https://github.com/Allenyou1126/aki-ssg) and as a member of the open project [开往 Travellings](https://travellings.cn).

 -----

 #### Skills: